HSF/hsf.github.io/organization/_posts/2018/2018-11-29-coordination.md

 News, general matters
 =====================
--   IRIS-HEP would like a to have HSF representation on their steering committee.
+-   IRIS-HEP would like to have HSF representation on their steering committee.
-    -   Pete Elmer (PI) has proposed that Graeme take this on.
+    -   Pete Elmer (PI) has proposed that Graeme takes this on.
     -   Fine with Graeme and got support from others.
     -   *Agreed.*
 -   Gerri Ganis gave the [*software report to the LHCC